-The Company continued its support programme for a number of strategic suppliers in 2019, making health and safety experts available to provide advice and develop knowledge of best practices to 21 suppliers, as well as financial support for investments in technologically advanced machinery for special processes.
+The Company continued its support programme for a number of strategic suppliers in 2020, making health and safety experts available to provide advice and develop knowledge of best practices to 11 suppliers (41 during the period 2018-2020), and providing financial support for investments in technologically advanced machinery for special processes.

-Finally, Moncler is updating its vendor rating system by including new social and environmental indicators with the aim of providing an overall assessment of the supplier that takes into account sustainability aspects.
-Each indicator will be weighted, contributing to the assessment of each supplier based on scores achieved in the different areas.
+Moncler is updating its vendor rating system by including new social and environmental indicators for raw material suppliers, with the aim of providing an overall assessment that also takes account of sustainability aspects.
+Each indicator is weighted, contributing to the rating of every vendor on the basis of the results achieved in the different areas.
 The vendor rating macro-areas are:

 • sustainability and compliance (working conditions, environmental practices, animal welfare, etc.);

-• quality (defect rate in manufacturing, quality grievances reported to the client service, etc.);
+• quality (manufacturing defect rate, quality complaints reported to customer service, etc.);

 • delivery and service level (flexibility, punctuality of delivery, etc.);